usnistgov/nestor/docs/how_to_guide/installation.rst

 Installation
 ------------

-This guide helps you to install the Tagging Tool App onto your computer.
+This guide will help you to install the Tagging Tool App onto your computer.
 There are two modes for installation.
 They are as follows.

 Install from PyPI
 ~~~~~~~~~~~~~~~~~
  (This will do a cloud install to your python installation directory)

 1. Open a command line terminal

 :Linux:      ``Ctrl`` + ``Alt`` + ``T``